esiegmann/Integration_Roadmaps/docs/source/tasks/Science_Gateway_Community_Accounts_v1.md

 # Description

-Community accounts are UNIX accounts on ACCESS resource providers that can be used by a science gateway's users through the science gateway's user or programming interface.
+Community accounts are UNIX accounts on ACCESS resource providers that can be used by a science gateway’s users through the science gateway’s user or programming interface.
 Science gateway providers request community accounts as part of the registration process.
 Accounts are created by ACCESS internal mechanisms.